 Despite its relatively small size, Europe is an incredibly exciting and diverse continent with something to offer everyone.

-Whether you live within Europe or outside of it, there’s no doubting that it offers a range of truly u inquest experiences if you choose to head their on a holiday break.
+Whether you live within Europe or outside of it, there’s no doubt that it offers a range of truly u inquest experiences if you choose to head there on a holiday break.

-There’s no doubting that Europe contains a number of influential financial and economic centres.
-Great examples of this would be Berlin, London, Paris and Madrid.
+There’s no doubting that Europe contains a number of influential financial and economic centers.
+Great examples of this would be Berlin, London, Paris, and Madrid.